-- To manage the effects of deconditioning in the body. - To increase general activity levels and endurance. - To work on improving areas with physical difficulties. - To help return to previous activities or start new ones. - To help feel better and more confident about yourself.
+To reverse the effects of deconditioning in the body.

+- To increase general activity levels and endurance. - To work on improving areas with physical difficulties. - To help return to previous activities or start new ones. - To help feel better and more confident about yourself.

-There is general agreement that the main focus of a new exercise programme should be on flexibility and general aerobic or cardiovascular (heart and blood vessels) conditioning exercises to improve endurance.
-Strengthening exercises can also be included with some considerations.
-The exercise programme may include one or more of these forms of exercise:
+There is general agreement that the main focus of a new exercise programme should be on stretching and general aerobic or cardiovascular (heart and blood vessels) conditioning exercises to improve endurance.